dfinity/motoko/design/StableMemory.md

 necessary) and write the old format into the space just freed, followed by the size of StableMem.

-If there are no stable variables, we shift the first two word of StableMemory to the end, and simply write the 32-bit word 0x0, followed by the 32-bit size of `max`, of StableMemory.
+If there are no stable variables, we shift the first two words of StableMemory to the end, and simply write the 32-bit word 0x0, followed by the 32-bit size of `max`, of StableMemory.